fcurella/django-recommends/README.rst

 Usage
 ----

-In order to compute and retrieve similarities and recommendations, you must register a ``RecommendationProvider``.
+In order to compute and retrieve similarities and recommendations, you must create a ``RecommendationProvider`` and register it with a model that represents the rating.

 A ``RecommendationProvider`` is a class that specifies how to retrieve various informations (items, users, votes) necessary for computing recommendation and similarities for a set of objects.

-Subclasses override methods in order to determine what constitutes voted items, a vote, its score, and user.
+Subclasses override methods in order to determine what constitutes rated items, a rating, its score, and user.

 A basic algorithm to calculate similarities and recommendations is provided by default, but subclasses can use their own by overriding the ``calculate_similarities`` and ``calculate_recommendations`` methods.